-- The Office of Legislative Services (OLS) determines that this bill will lead to an annual revenue increase for local school districts to the extent that tuition would be paid by the parents or guardians of nonresident students admitted to the school district, and to the extent that school districts do not already require the payment of tuition for nonresident students. - The OLS estimates that districts newly collecting tuition revenue under the bill would see a per pupil average revenue increase of \$20,000 per year.
+- The Office of Legislative Services (OLS) determines that this bill will lead to an annual revenue increase for local school districts to the extent that tuition would be paid by the parents or guardians of nonresident students admitted to the school district, and to the extent that school districts do not already require the payment of tuition for nonresident students. - The bill stipulates that county vocational school districts would not be subject to the provisions of the bill, so these districts would not receive any tuition revenue increases as a result of the bill. - The OLS estimates that districts newly collecting tuition revenue under the bill would see an average revenue increase of \$20,000 per nonresident pupil per year.
 This per pupil figure is generally based on information included in the most recent version of the Department of Education's Taxpayers' Guide to Education Spending concerning the actual budgetary per pupil cost in the 2020-2021 school year.